nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-11-26-complete-id-cv-check.md

 * To check a claim reference does that mean need to see a list of all the claims/have a find claim function?
 * Bank details are part of ticket requirement

+#### Designing with flexibility built into the concept - organisation view

-In design need to consider how to display the information in a way that can be built up iteratively over time with new functionality being added.
+In the design we needed to consider how to display the information in a way that can be built up iteratively over time with new functionality being added.
 It needed to be usable on its own, but with a way to bring in other features that won’t affect usability. e.g. processing a claim issues we currently have of throwing everything in and is cognitively overwhelming.

 >**We believe that** having the information needed for ID/CV can be broken down into the header and different tabs within the org view
 >**Will be a useful feature for** BSA staff